Back to Garden & Landscape

 Where Roots Grow

-Tree root systems consist of large perennial roots and smaller, short-lived feeder roots.
+Tree root systems consist of large perennial roots and small, short-lived feeder roots.
 The large, woody tree roots and their primary branches increase in size and grow horizontally.
-They are predominantly located in the top 6 to 24 inches of the soil and occasionally can grow deeper 3 to 7 feet if soil conditions allow.
+They are predominantly located in the top 6 to 24 inches of the soil and occasionally can grow deeper (3 to 7 feet) if soil conditions allow.
 Root functions include water and mineral conduction, food and water storage, and anchorage.

-In contrast, feeder roots, although averaging only 1/16 inch in diameter, constitute the major portion of the root system’s surface area.
+Feeder roots, although averaging only 1/16 inches in diameter, constitute the major portion of the root system’s surface area.
 These smaller roots grow outward and predominantly upward from the large roots near the soil surface, where minerals, water and oxygen are relatively abundant.
 The major function of feeder roots is the absorption of water and minerals.
 Under normal conditions, feeder roots die and are replaced on a regular basis.

-Large roots and small feeder roots occupy a large area under ground.
-Typically, the root system of a tree extends outward past the dripline, two to four times the diameter of the average tree’s crown (Figure 1).
+Typically, the root system of a tree extends outward past the dripline, two to five times the diameter of the average tree’s crown (Figure 1).

 Why Roots Grow Where They Do

-Other factors that determine root growth include soil compaction (reduction in air pockets resulting from soil particles being packed together) and soil temperature.
-In general, as the depth increases, soil compaction increases, while the availability of minerals, oxygen and soil temperature all decrease.
+Other factors that affect root growth include soil compaction (which reduces the amount of large air-containing pores in soil and makes soil harder for roots to penetrate) and soil temperature.
+In general, as the depth increases, the amount of plant-available minerals and oxygen decrease, restricting root growth.
 In some instances, hard, compacted soil (hardpans) can occur near the surface, which restricts root growth.

 Causes of Root Injury and Disease